zerosignalproductions/Freshness-Pancake-Theme/readme.md

 **Freshness** is a brand new theme brought to you by Zero Signal Productions for Pancake, an excellent billing and invoice application.
 We wanted the theme to work with the playfulness of the Pancake brand so we use the same bright colors and button styles as the original theme but with an added kick.

-We're also working on the front-end theme and will hopefully have that out pretty soon!

 ## How to Install ##

 Download the zip file and simply unzip into your **third_party** directory.